-The pre-Flood world was exceedingly wicked and filled with violence.
+The pre-flood world was exceedingly wicked and filled with violence.
 The Bible states that all flesh had corrupted its way on the earth.
-God sent the global Flood to judge the evil world while preserving Noah’s family and representatives of land animals.
+God sent the global flood to judge the evil world while preserving Noah’s family and representatives of land animals.

 One of God’s specific instructions for Noah was to build a door in the side of the Ark.
-Noah and his family entered this door to be saved from the Flood.
-Everyone outside of the Ark perished.
+Noah and his family entered this door to be saved from the flood.
+Everyone outside of the ark perished.

 God created a perfect world, but our first parents, Adam and Eve, chose to rebel against their holy Creator.
 Their sin brought suffering and death into creation, and since all people are descendants of Adam, all have inherited a sin nature set against God.
 Furthermore, all have sinned and fall short of the glory of God (Romans 3:23).
 We live in a fallen, sin-cursed world where men love darkness rather than light.

 The Bible states that God will judge this wicked world once again, but this time it will be by fire.
-In fact, Jesus compared the days of His return to the days of Noah.
+In fact, Jesus compared the days of his return to the days of Noah.
 People were caught unaware by the judgment because they were so focused on the things of this world, such as eating, drinking, and marriage.
-Similarly, Peter prophesied that skeptics would come in the last days and would mock the biblical teachings of creation, the Flood, and the coming judgment.
+Similarly, Peter prophesied that skeptics would come in the last days and would mock the biblical teachings of creation, the flood, and the coming judgment.
 We see these things happening in our day, and God always keeps His promises—judgment will come.

-I am the door of the sheep” (John 10:7).
+Noah’s family entered the ark’s door to escape the physical destruction of the flood.
+God has provided another “door” to save people from the coming eternal judgment.
+Jesus Christ said, “I am the door of the sheep” (John 10:7).
 In that culture the shepherd really was the door to the pen—they would rest in the entryway, ensuring that the sheep would be kept safe.
 Jesus, the Good Shepherd, is the door through which we must enter to be saved from our sin.

-Jesus Christ, the Son of God, became a man, lived a sinless life, and then willingly died on the Cross as a substitute.
+Jesus Christ, the Son of God, became a man, lived a sinless life, and then willingly died on the cross as a substitute.
 As man’s sin brought death, the Son of God died to redeem man from his sins.
-Three days later, Jesus rose from the dead, showing that He held power over death and demonstrating God’s acceptance of Christ’s payment for sin.
+Three days later, Jesus rose from the dead, showing that he held power over death and demonstrating God’s acceptance of Christ’s payment for sin.

-We cannot earn God’s forgiveness as manmade religions teach—it is offered freely through the sacrificial death, burial, and resurrection of Jesus Christ.
+We cannot earn God’s forgiveness as manmade religions teach—it is only offered freely through the sacrificial death, burial, and resurrection of Jesus Christ.
 We receive God’s forgiveness only through faith in what Christ has done.
-This means that we repent of our sins, trusting in Jesus and believing that He died for our sins and rose from the dead.
+This means that we repent of our sins, trusting in Jesus and believing that he died for our sins and rose from the dead.
 In faith, we acknowledge our guilt before God and plead with our Creator to forgive us and save us from our sins.

 Have you placed your faith in Christ alone to save you from your sins?
-If not, we urge you to turn from your sins (repent) and call out to God for His merciful forgiveness.
+If not, we urge you to turn from your sins (repent) and call out to God for his merciful forgiveness.
 Enter the door of salvation today.